cryptozero/building-ci-cd-pipeline/README.md

 * Architectural Diagram (Shows how key parts of the system work)
 ![az-architecture-deployment](screenshots/az-architecture-deployment.png)

+Use commands.sh to run the app and load tests with example parameters.

 * Project running on Azure App Service
 ![webapp-running](screenshots/webapp-running.png)